 “This is not an academic document, rather a log of one piano teacher’s personal research that has created a ‘snapshot’ of thoughts and information.
 Sometimes there was lots of information available, sometimes not.
 However, lucky accidents and a bit of detective work have resulted in some lovely stories.
 I’ve also included the women’s own voices or their contemporaries’ thoughts where possible.”

 The Piece Features boxes helpfully pinpoint pedagogic elements which can be addressed through learning the piece, grouped under three subheadings: technique, style and theory.
-These accord neatly with the three treasures of musical learning, and may be helpful to teachers in particular.
+I am sure teachers will find this helpful.

 The Activities, Practice Generator and Theory Drills further position HerStory as an educational textbook as well as a music compendium.
 Marshall’s approach here ties in with her Piano Trainer series, and will especially appeal to those using those other resources.